ZakirUsmani/ZakirUsmani/README.md

 ZakirUsmani/ZakirUsmani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I'm learning Cloud Computing and DevOps Concept it will finich sson i am lookng a job in similar feild
+I'm learning Cloud Computing and DevOps Concept it will finish sson i am lookng a job in similar feild